akovanev/kovanev.github.io/_posts/2020-07-29-Counter-of-working-threads.md

 }
 </code></pre>

-However, the return value may be greater than expected.
-Unfortunately, "the count includes all types" is not described well in the documentation.
-But as a workaround, the other <code>ThreadPool</code> methods could be used to count only available worker threads.
+However, its current value may be greater than expected.
+The comment tells us about different types of threads.
+I couldn't find any further information on this.
+Fortunately, the other <code>ThreadPool</code> methods can be used as a workaround to count only the available worker threads.

 <pre><code class="language-cs">public class ThreadPoolThreadCounter
 {